The Devil's Doorway

-The Devil's Doorway is a 2018 Irish found footage horror film directed by Aislinn Clarke.
+The Devil's Doorway is a 2018 found footage horror film directed by Aislinn Clarke and co-written with Martin Brennan and Michael B. Jackson.
+The film had its world premiere at the 44th Seattle International Film Festival on 25 May 2018.
+IFC Midnight released the film in the United States on 13 July 2018.

-Synopsis

-In the early 1960s, two Irish Catholic priests, Father Riley and Father Thornton, are sent to investigate an alleged miracle reported at a Magdalene Asylum run by an order of nuns.
-However, the priests soon discover something horrible and sinister about the place.
-The concept of the film is that Father Thornton, as part of his work for the Vatican, recorded his investigation with his camera to document both the review process and the possible evidence, and the film we see is simply the footage shot by him, which has been hidden in the Holy See until now.

 Plot

-In October 1960, a Vatican bishop, having received a letter and two photographs, instructed two priests to visit a Magdalene Asylum in Ireland, where a statue of the Virgin Mary is said to be bleeding from the eyes in the chapel.
-Of the two priests, Father Thomas Riley is the older, and is disillusioned in his work as a miracle investigator for the Vatican, complaining that he has seen too many frauds over the years, while the younger Father John Thornton is a priest enthusiastic about the assignment, and fervently believes that they will find a genuine miracle.
-The authoritarian Mother Superior of the asylum initially tries to discredit the letter (which had been sent anonymously from her hospice) by reminding the priests that "they are not all good girls in this home" and makes it clear that none of the priests are welcome, treats them grudgingly, and installs them in separate accommodation in the building.
+In October 1960, a Vatican bishop sent two priests to a Magdalene Asylum in Ireland in response to a letter claiming a statue of the Virgin Mary in the asylum chapel bled from the eyes.
+Of the two, Father Thomas Riley is the older and jaded miracle investigator who has seen too many frauds, while the younger Father John Thornton is enthusiastic about the assignment, and believes they will find a genuine miracle.

+Initially, the asylum's authoritarian Mother Superior tries to discredit the letter (sent anonymously from her hospice) by reminding the priests that "they are not all good girls in this home."
+She makes it clear the priests are not welcome, treats them grudgingly, and installs them in separate accommodations.

-To begin the work of documenting the alleged miracle, Father John sets up his film crew (16 mm cameras) in the chapel where the statue reported to have wept blood is located.
-Upon examining the statue, Father Thomas comments that he cannot analyse the blood, as it has dried up, and he needs a fresh blood sample, so they will have to wait for the miracle or phenomenon to happen again.
-Meanwhile, the young priest tries to interview some of the women in the asylum, but soon discovers that they have no access to the chapel and are in fact victims of cruel punishments imposed to ensure discipline, and are also exploited for labour, as they are responsible for both keeping the asylum clean and running the local laundry business.
-The abuse of the hard-working inmates is discussed with the Reverend Mother.
-Despite being unhappy that the priests have to document all their activities and conversations, she defiantly replies that the Church usually sends them into every dirty secret in the country, and they have had to deal with that ... and adds, "Do you know how many Church messes I've had to personally clean up?
-How many of the babies born here had fathers who were fathers?"
+Father John sets up his (16 mm cameras) in the chapel, pointed at the statue.
+As the blood has dried up, Father Thomas cannot sample and analyse it, so they will have to wait for another occurrence.
+Meanwhile, Father John interviews some of the women in the asylum, and soon discovers they have no access to the chapel and are subjected to cruel punishments to ensure discipline.
+They are also exploited for labour, responsible for both keeping the asylum clean and running the local laundry business.
+The abuse is discussed with the Reverend Mother.
+Despite being unhappy that the priests have to document all their activities and conversations, she defiantly stands her ground, claiming her role is to "clean up" many other Churches' dirty secrets, including babies whose fathers are fathers.